 Developers are often highly educated, well paid, and young.
 They’re also skeptical and see through traditional marketing approaches.
-If the general consensus is that people love to hate advertising, developers take this concept to a new level.
+They share similarities with some of our audiences like Cryptocurrency users, early adopters, and designers, but if the general consensus is that people love to hate advertising, developers take this concept to a new level.

 Despite these challenges, advertising to developers isn’t impossible—it just requires a different playbook.
 Marketers who want to reach developers need to reconsider timeworn tactics and market to this group on their terms.